kuba1sb/MultiMiner/Miner Root Folder Files/Miners/claymore/Readme!!!.txt

 	"-dbg 1" - create log file and show debug messages. "-dbg -1" - no log file and no debug messages.

 -logfile	debug log file name.
 After restart, miner will append new log data to the same file.
 If you want to clear old log data, file name must contain "noappend" string.
 	If missed, default file name will be used.
+You can also use this option to specify folder for log files, use slash at the end to do it, for example, "-logfile logs\".

 -logsmaxsize	maximal size of debug log files, in MB.
 At every start the miner checks all files in its folder, selects all files that contain "_log.txt" string and removes oldest files if summary files size is larger than specified value.
 	Specify "-logsmaxsize 0" to cancel old logs removal.
 Default value is 1000 (i.e. about 1GB of log files are allowed).

 -nofee	set "1" to cancel my developer fee at all.
-In this mode some optimizations are disabled so mining speed will be slower by about 4%.
+In this mode some optimizations are disabled so mining speed will be slower by about 3%.
-	By enabling this mode, I will lose 100% of my earnings, you will lose only 2-3% of your earnings.
+	By enabling this mode, I will lose 100% of my earnings, you will lose only about 2% of your earnings.
 	So you have a choice: "fastest miner" or "completely free miner but a bit slower".
-	If you want both "fastest" and "completely free" you should find some other miner that meets your requirements, just don't use this miner instead of claiming that I need to cancel/reduce developer fee, saying that 1-2% developer fee is too much for this miner and so on.
+	If you want both "fastest" and "completely free" you should find some other miner that meets your requirements, just don't use this miner instead of claiming that I need to cancel/reduce developer fee, saying that 1% developer fee is too much for this miner and so on.

 -benchmark	benchmark mode, specify "-benchmark 1" to see hashrate for your hardware.
 You can also specify epoch number for benchmark, for example, "-benchmark 110".